 Rear Adm.
 Winters was born June 26, 1956 in Hanover, N.H.
-In June 1960, his family moved to Largo, Fla.
-He graduated from the University of West Florida in Pensacola in May 1979 with a Bachelor's of Science degree in Biology and Chemistry.
+In June 1960, his family moved to Largo, Florida.
+He graduated from the University of West Florida in Pensacola in May 1979 with a Bachelor's of Science in Biology and Chemistry.

-He worked as a marine biologist for the Environmental Protection Agency for a year before attending Officer Candidate School in Newport, R.I.
-After his commission as an ensign in the U.S. Navy, he reported to Basic Underwater Demolition/Sea, Air, Land (SEAL) training in Coronado, Calif.
+He worked as a marine biologist for the Environmental Protection Agency for a year before attending Officer Candidate School in Newport, Rhode Island.
+After his commission as an ensign in the U.S. Navy, he reported to Basic Underwater Demolition/Sea, Air, Land (SEAL) training in Coronado, California.
 He graduated with Class 112 in May 1981 and received further specialized training in the SEAL Delivery Vehicle.

-In October 1981, Winters began his career as a SEAL by reporting as platoon commander to Underwater Demolition Team (UDT) 22 in Virginia Beach, Va.
-UDT 22 was disestablished and he became a plankowner of the newly-established SEAL Delivery Vehicle Team 2 before he transferred in December 1983 to Naval Special Warfare Development Group (DEVGRU) in Dam Neck, Va.
+In October 1981, Winters began his career as a SEAL by reporting as platoon commander to Underwater Demolition Team (UDT) 22 in Virginia Beach, Virginia.
+UDT 22 was disestablished and he became a plankowner of the newly-established SEAL Delivery Vehicle Team 2 before he transferred in December 1983 to Naval Special Warfare Development Group (DEVGRU) in Dam Neck, Virginia.